Skip to main content

 • On the Protocol tab, from the Enabled list, select Yes.

 • On the IP Addresses tab, find the interface that your workstation uses and see the connection port.
 By default, the port is 1433.
 Verify that other running applications do not use the same port.
-To configure for all IP, scroll down to IPAII section, and set the value 1433 for the TCP port.
+To configure for all IPs, scroll down to IPAII section, and set the value 1433 for the TCP port.

 Enable TCP/IP connection